oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-structured-website/rule.md

 ---

-The following structure allows you to keep your website clean of clutter:​
+The following structure allows you to keep your website clean of clutter:

 - **/Images** - for all static images
 - **/Images/Dynamic** - for all images used in dynamically generated pages